playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/more-cameras.md

 With the line `this.entity.camera.fov = fov` we `set()` the fov camera attribute to the new value.

-Notice that when you are zoomed out the top and bottom cubes are at the edges of the screen, this matches our expectation from the [PlayCanvas Designer scene][designer] where the cubes sit next to the top and bottom sides of the camera [frustum][frustum]
+Notice that when you are zoomed out the top and bottom cubes are at the edges of the screen, this matches our expectation from the [PlayCanvas Designer scene][3] where the cubes sit next to the top and bottom sides of the camera [frustum][2]

 ## Current Camera